 Peter Penis is more correctly known as ‘Peter Pepper’ or to use its scientific name ‘Capsicum annuum var. annuum or ‘Peter’ (Penis Pepper).’
-Previously considered too hot to eat, it was Judged “Most Pornographic Pepper” By Organic Gardening Magazine with a heat level of 7-8.
+Previously considered too hot to eat, (despite it being a medium hot spice) it was Judged “Most Pornographic Pepper” By Organic Gardening Magazine with a heat level of 7-8.

-Sadly, this pepper (Native to Louisiana and Texas), is becoming very hard to get hold of (if you will forgive the pun), largely due to the belief it is purely an ornamental plant, when in actual fact it can be eaten if used in moderation, (and many say it is actually very tasty).
+Sadly, this pepper (Native to Louisiana and Texas), is becoming very hard to get hold of (if you will forgive the pun), largely due to the belief that these are purely ornamental plants when in actual fact it can be eaten if used in moderation, (and many say it is actually very tasty).
 Close relatives of ‘Peter Pepper’ include the Tabasco pepper and the jalapeno, the difference being that Peter Peppers are hotter than Tabasco, and at least 10 times hotter than the jalapeno.

-The company ‘Papa Jeabert’s’ was the first to grow Peter Peppers for commercial purposes after founder Phil Gremillion grew Peter Peppers in his back yard from seeds given to him by his father.
+The company ‘Papa Jeabert’s’ was the first to grow capsicum annuum for commercial purposes after founder Phil Gremillion grew a Peter Pepper plant in his back yard from seeds given to him by his father.
 His subsequent experiments blending the crushed and dried pepper with other spices, (onion, cayenne, lemon, papaya, green and red bell peppers, and a small amount of salt), ultimately formed a unique flavor and lead to the creation of the popular ‘Spice de Terre’.

-Gremillion has been quoted as saying, “Working with Peter Peppers is very difficult.
-The pepper has oil which is fiery hot, and touching the fresh pepper and then touching the skin can cause blistering.
-Crushing the dried Peter Peppers creates a fine, almost invisible, powder which burns the skin and can cause choking.
+Gremillion has been quoted as saying, “Working with Peter Pepper is very difficult.
+The pepper has oil that is fiery hot, and touching the fresh pepper and then touching the skin can cause blistering.
+Crushing the dried Peter Peppers creates a fine, almost invisible, powder that burns the skin and can cause choking.
 I have to wear a gas mask and rubber gloves whenever I crush Peter Peppers.”

 Personally, I love the idea of these as a naughty gift, or something to be grown purely for novelty value, (not to mention the fun you could have showing your elderly relations around your greenhouse!).
-If these peppers can additionally be used in your cooking efforts, then this has got to be a bonus in my book.
-For my own warped sense of humor, I really want to grow some of these simply to enter them in our local agricultural and horticultural show in August (so hoping they mature in time).
+As you can use these for cooking medium hot dishes, then that has got to be a bonus in my book.
+For my own warped sense of humor, I really want to grow some of these simply to enter them in our local agricultural and horticultural show in August (so I am very much hoping they mature in time).
 The amount of people who visit this show each year is well into the thousands, and I am guessing the laughs this kind of vegetable will produce is well worth the effort of growing them.